cld39518/GunViolence/README.md

 **Dimensions:**

-There are 7 columns and xx rows.
+There are 7 columns and 56,794 rows.
 **Column Names:**

 The Column Names are